What is the gold silver ratio? Why is the gold silver ratio at new highs? In this post you’ll learn:

 3. The high gold to silver ratio may be signalling worry of a coming market crash

 A post made on Silver Doctors asks “Is the Gold / Silver Ratio Sending Us A MAJOR WARNING??”
+It says:

 “Over the last 100 years, the major peaks and troughs of the silver/gold ratio [GTSR] have marked HISTORIC turnings in the markets.